andrewacashner/hearingfaithms/chapters/chapter-2.md

 Here Faith is not the object of sensation, but the subject, who delights in hearing the music of properly tuned senses.

-If the poem speaks of Faith listening to the music of the senses, the musical settings allow humans to listen in as well.
+While the poem speaks of Faith listening to the music of the senses, the musical settings allow humans to listen in as well.
 The musical discourse adds its own layer of meaning to the poetic discourse, both by helping listeners imagine the contest of the senses (each setting in its